IanFinlayson/tetra/docs/nodes.md

 or one child representing the expression to be returned.

 ### NODE_IF
+This represents an if statement.
+The first child is an expression representing the if condition.
+The second child represents the block of code to run if the condition is true.
+The third child is either NULL or, if there was an else clause, represents the code to run if the condition was false.

 ### NODE_ELIF
+An elif node represents an entire if/elif*/else? structure.
+The first child is a NODE_ELIF_CLAUSE representing the first condition/statement pair.
+The second child is a NODE_ELIF_CHAIN representing the other clauses.
+The third child (if present) represents the statement block to run if none of the conditions are true.

 ### NODE_ELIF_CHAIN
+A chain of one or more elif clauses.
+The first child is the next clause.
+The second child is either another chain, or the last clause in the chain.

 ### NODE_ELIF_CLAUSE
+An elif clause is one condition/statement pair.
+The first child is the condition, and the second is the statement to execute if it is true.

+TODO

 ### NODE_WHILE
 ### NODE_FOR
 ### NODE_PARALLEL